 The DOG Group is exploring and producing based on an exploration plan approved by the DNR, which in addition to the technical requirements and environmental, health and safety rules, determines in detail for all four exploration blocks (North Block, Corsair Block, Southwest Block and Central Block) special exploration and development measures that are to be complied with annually.
 The requirements of the Kitchen Lights Unit plan, including all exploration, development or business plans, have to be observed precisely by the DOG Group, because otherwise the exploration and extraction rights could be restricted or even revoked entirely.
-In the period from 2012 to 2015, the foreseen exploration and development measures were fully implemented.
-Furie Operating received back a bond to secure a development drilling in the Corsair Block that had been granted to the DNR of the State of Alaska in the amount of USD 2,500,000.00 at the start of 2016, after the corresponding development drilling was accomplished and natural gas production had begun on time.
+In the period from 2012 to 2015, the foreseen exploration and development drilling in the Corsair Block that had been granted to the DNR of the

+State of Alaska in the amount of USD 2,500,000.00 at the start of 2016, after the corresponding development drilling was accomplished and natural gas production had begun on time.